-As a mentor and as an advocate for womxn, community & health equity, members of the armed services, and members of the global majority, she continues to focus on transformational justice and stewardship.
+As a mentor and as an advocate, centering community & health equity, with a history of support for members of the armed services, and members of the global majority, she continues to focus on transformational justice and stewardship.

-Through efforts including the Advocating for Equity Initiative, serving as a Chair for Doctoral Dissertation Committees, the development of several dozen J.E.D.I. centered Advisory Initiatives and Strategic Initiatives, Cross-cultural & Inter-cultural driven facilitation and consulting practices and the Insufferable Academics Podcast, Dr. Johnson aims to walk in service.
+Through efforts including the Advocating for Equity Initiative, the development of several dozen leadership and advocacy-based, community driven facilitation and consulting practices and the Insufferable Academics Podcast, Dr. Johnson aims to walk in service.

-Having served as an inaugural Vice Chancellor of Equity & Inclusion / Senior Diversity Officer and creator of the proprietary & groundbreaking OEI J.E.D.I.
-Day, she has remained dedicated to altruism, life-long learning and supporting students.
+Within the STEM & Higher education arenas, having served as an inaugural Vice Chancellor of Equity & Inclusion, a CDO, a Senior Director of Community & Engagement; the creator of the proprietary & groundbreaking OEI J.E.D.I.
+Day, and the Through a J.E.D.I.
+Lens series, she has remained dedicated to altruism, life-long learning and supporting students.
 Dr. Johnson has worn many hats during her tenure in education that combine her leadership, data-informed guidance and academic acumen.

-In addition to having served as an inaugural Institutional Review Board (IRB) member, her CV includes long standing service as a dissertation chair and committee member at institutions including UMass Global, the University of LaVerne (ULV) and the University of Southern CA.
+In addition to having served as an Institutional Review Board (IRB) member for close to two decades, her CV includes long standing service as a dissertation chair and committee member at institutions including the University of Massachusetts, the University of LaVerne (ULV) and the University of Southern CA.

-Her active role within her Public Administration, Human Resources, Organizational Leadership, and Competency Based Education (CBE) Curriculum teams, respectively, allowed her to continue her focus on diversity cognizant curriculum development.
-In addition to scripting and co-developing animated course content, focused on theory and inclusive representation, she has led trainings and facilitated sessions on the use of multiple modalities in course curriculum with a focus on perceptions of justice, equity, diversity, and inclusion (J.E.D.I).
+Her active role within her Public Administration, Human Resources, Organizational Leadership, and Competency Based Education (CBE) Curriculum teams, respectively, allowed her to continue her focus on curriculum development through multiple lenses.
+In addition to scripting and co-developing animated course content, focused on theory and inclusive representation, she has led trainings and facilitated sessions on the use of multiple modalities in course curriculum.

 Professional Affiliations